Sign In / Sign Out

 Navigation for Entire University

 - Map and Locations

-Students who choose this degree program are truly committed to improving people's lives and contributing to their communities.
+Students who choose this degree program are committed to improving people's lives and contributing to their communities.
 This degree program is one of two such programs in Arizona, both offered by the School of Community Resources and Development.
-This degree has a heavier emphasis on clinical settings such as hospitals and other health care facilities while the BS parks and recreation (therapeutic recreation) is more oriented toward community settings such as parks and recreation departments and state health services departments.
+This program has a heavier emphasis on healthcare settings such as hospitals and human service agencies while the Bachelor of Science in parks and recreation (therapeutic recreation) prepares students to provide recreational therapy services in community settings such as youth programs, adaptive sports, or parks and recreation.

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.